 - Peter with Assistant Winemaker Tim Dolven

 It’s become a cliché, but it is also absolutely true, great wines come from great vineyards.
 And because of my decades in Napa Valley and the 30-plus years I’ve had to explore the region and meet the people there, I’ve had the opportunity to identify and work with the best vineyards in the region.
-The excellence and character of those sites and the passion of the growers guarantees that I will get the highest quality fruit possible every year.
+The excellence and character of those sites guarantee that I will get the highest quality fruit possible every year.

 It’s become a cliché, but it is also absolutely true, great wines come from great vineyards.

 Stewart Vineyard is in Carneros, Napa’s cooler, southern section, and that’s my source for Sauvignon Blanc, Albariño, Chardonnay and Merlot.
 It is a unique site, impacted by a degree of saltwater intrusion that has a magical impact on the vineyard.
 I have worked with this vineyard for over 20 years.

 "Wine for me is a sensual experience..."

 Lake County lies just north of Napa Valley, and in that region there’s a unique sub-appellation called Red Hills.
 The Fore Family Vineyard there is 3,000 feet up on Cobb Mountain, and the Syrah, Mourvèdre and Grenache it produces rivals the best of any region in California.
 This is the source for our Red Hills Red, our Rose, and, soon we’ll make our first Zinfandel from there.